mdjahidhasan009/JavaScript-Note/asynchronous/asynchronous.md

 # Async/Await
-An async function is a function declared with the async keyword, which allows you to write asynchronous code in a more readable and manageable way by using the await keyword.
+An `async` function is a function declared with the `async` keyword, which allows you to write asynchronous code in a more readable and manageable way by using the await keyword.
 It enables you to work with promises without needing to chain `.then()` calls, making the code more synchronous in appearance.

-`async/await` is built on top of Promises.
-It's syntactic sugar that makes working with Promises much easier and more readable.  `async` functions implicitly return Promises, and `await` is used to pause the execution of the function until the Promise resolves (or rejects)
+**`async/await` is built on top of Promises.
+It's syntactic sugar that makes working with Promises much easier and more readable**.  `async` functions implicitly return Promises, and `await` is used to pause the execution of the function until the Promise resolves (or rejects)

 ### `async` Keyword